 The Voice of Bonne Bay (VOBB) is a community radio station located in Norris Point, in the middle of Gros Morne National Park, in Newfoundland and Labrador.
 It is officially registered with the Canadian Radio-television and Telecommunications Commission as radio station CHBB.
 The CRTC is a public organization in Canada mandated as a regulatory agency for broadcasting and telecommunications.

-Staffed by dedicated volunteers, VOBB will soon be on the air as a permanent radio station, broadcasting from Norris Point and also on the Internet.
+Staffed by dedicated volunteers, VOBB is a certified permanent radio station, broadcasting from Norris Point and also on the Internet.

 The Bonne Bay Cottage Hospital Heritage Corporation (BBCHHC) is a not-for-profit organization dedicated to the preservation of local culture, promotion of health and wellness, and community economic and social development.
 Over the past ten years, the cornerstone of the BBCHHC activities has been the conversion of the old Bonne Bay cottage hospital into the Julia Ann Walsh Heritage Centre, which now serves as the nucleus for community development activities.

 In 2008, the BBCHHC collaborated with a communications support company to operate a community radio station for the ten-day Trails, Tales, and Tunes (TTT) festival in Norris Point, Newfoundland.
 Identified as The Voice of Bonne Bay (VOBB), this FM broadcast was so successful that it was repeated in 2009, and again in May 2010.
 The VOBB also worked with the Community University Research for Recovery Alliance (CURRA) in October 2009 to broadcast a series of public meetings and workshops.